RiccardoParrino/html-css-js-train/resources/slides/md/basic-js.md

 4. Callbacks
 5. IIFE
 5. Functional Programming
 ---

+# Function: Hoisting
+- Hoisting is the mechanism by which you can referred to the function before its declaration

+---
 # Function: Function Properties, Method and Constructor
 - We say that in JavaScript Function are value, and so they have Constructor, Properties and Method